joekrump/retrospective-board/README.md

 ## Features

 1. Drag and drop cards between columns.
-1. Anonimity
+2. **Anonymity**
    - Each user has a session but no personal identifying information is required.
    - You only see your ⭐️s that you've given to cards while in voting mode.
-3. Review mode
+3. **Review mode**
    - See the total number of ⭐️ values given to each card
    - Quickly identify the cards with the most ⭐️s using sorting.
 4. Markdown syntax support for `**bold**, _italic_, [image](src)`, and `inline_code`.